-ROM coal from the Southern Open Cut and Southern Open Cut Extension is transported by haul truck to the Third Entry ROM Coal Loading Facility.
-From there coal is transported via a conveyor system to the CHPP ROM coal stockpile.
-ROM coal from the Western Open Cut and Western Underground is transported to the Western Underground ROM coal stockpile, before being transported to the 2 Trunk ROM Coal Loading Facility.
+ROM coal from the Western Underground is transported to the Western Underground ROM coal stockpile via conveyor before being transported to the 2-Trunk ROM Coal Loading Facility by haul truck.
 From there coal is transported by underground conveyor to the CHPP ROM coal stockpile.

-The CHPP ROM coal stockpile area covers an area of approximately 0.2ha and has a capacity of approximately 15,000 tonnes of coal.
+The CHPP ROM coal stockpile covers an area of approximately 0.2ha and has a capacity of approximately 15,000 tonnes of coal.
 Coal is stockpiled to a maximum height of approximately 12m.
 A bulldozer is used to manage the ROM coal stockpile.
 ROM coal from the stockpile is transferred to the CHPP via a conveyor located in a sub-stockpile reclaim tunnel.